Managing Your Library

 Use the search bar to find sermons by title, scripture reference, or theme.
 You can also filter by tradition or sort by date.

-SermonWise offers two export options for each outline:
+SermonWise offers two export options for each sermon starter:

 Copy to Clipboard

-Click the Copy button to copy the full outline as formatted text.
+Click the Copy button to copy the full starter as formatted text.
 You can paste it directly into:

 - Google Docs